-A complete reference for how Behavioural Engines works — its models, workflow, features, and design boundaries.
+A reference for how Behavioural Engines works: its models, workflow, features, and limits.

 Select a model